evilnose/vscode-antimony/README.md

 ## TODOs
 * Refactor stibium and the server.
 Move AntFile to stibium.
 Reorganize requirements
 * Tests!
 Need to have em.
 Especially need to test error recovery, before I forget
+* Add transformers to change the parse tree into a more friendly structure.
+E.g. removing 'suite' nodes, adding different classes such as 'Reaction', 'Assignment', etc. and related methods
 * Multithreading for pygls (especially for querying)
 * Figure out the licenses
 * Handle cases where Python is not found